openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 .. note:: The edX automation process does not include captioning services.
  Your course teams use your institution's current workflow to generate transcripts for your video files.
-See the sectio on `creating a video transcript`_ in the *Building and Running an edX Course* guide.
+See the section on `creating a video transcript`_ in the *Building and Running an edX Course* guide.

 ===================================